elemwave/website/README.md

 ### How we developed the project

 - Here is the [documentation](/Docs/workflow.md) about how we work in the project during development.

+## How to use Jekyll Includes

+- Here is the [documentation](/Docs/includesjekyll.md) about how to use the Jekyll Includes.

+## How to use custom CSS

+- Here is the [documentation](/Docs/customCSS.md) about how a custom CSS can be used in the project.